-It was an unusual sight that greeted the Vísir reporter when he entered the cafeteria of Keflavík airport yesterday.
-A group of people standing outside were covering their ears whilst emergency bells rang urgently on the walls.
+It was an unusual sight that greeted the Vísir reporters when they entered the caféteria of Keflavik airport yesterday.
+A group of people stood outside covering their ears whilst emergency bells rang urgently on the walls.

-Filmmakers and actors from Britain’s BBC television were there to film scenes of the TV movie based on the story ‘Out into the unknown’ by Desmond Bagley, which is set in Iceland.
-Actually, the ringing of the alarm bells was not in the movie but had been activated by the strong filming lights – perhaps it was a warm up for things to come – then the ringing began to subside.
+Filmmakers and actors from Britain’s BBC television were there to film scenes for the television series based on the story Út í óvissuna [Running Blind] by Desmond Bagley, which is set in Iceland.
+Actually, the ringing of the alarm bells was not in the movie but had been activated by the heat of the strong filming lights – perhaps it was a warm up for things to come.

 We had a short talk with Sue Butterworth, production assistant, who said that the BBC team is planning an eight-week stay here.
-She said the film would be a television series in three fifty-minute parts to be shown first on BBC 1.
+She said the film would be a television series in three fifty-minute parts, which would be shown on BBC 1.

-Sue told us that following this, the group would dwell in tents for four nights up in the highlands, where big things happen in the story, and then they will be filming in Ásbyrgi, Húsavík, Reykjavík, Krýsuvik, Þingvöllum and beyond.
+Sue told us that after this, the group would spend four nights in tents up in the highlands, where big things happen in the story, but before that they will be filming in Ásbyrgi, Húsavík, Reykjavík, Krýsuvik, Þingvöllum and beyond.

-Top: BBC filming people in the airport cafeteria.
+BBC filming people in the cafeteria of Keflavík Airport terminal.

-Bottom: The film shows the actress Önnu Guðmundsdóttu, one occasional film actress, in the ‘bell scene’.
+The picture shows actress Önnu Guðmundsdóttu, one of the occasional film extras, in the ‘bell scene’.

 - ‘Ásöguslóðum óvissunnar’:Vísir, 2 June 1978, p.
 32; © DV ehf.